Anti-ICE protesters assemble across the US after shootings in Minneapolis and Portland, Oregon

-Steven Eubanks, 51, said he felt compelled to get out of his comfort zone and attend a Saturday protest in Durham, North Carolina, because of what he called the “horrifying” killing in Minneapolis.
+Steven Eubanks, 51, said he felt compelled to get out of his comfort zone and attend a protest in Durham, North Carolina, on Saturday because of what he called the “horrifying” killing of Renee Good in Minneapolis.

 “We can’t allow it,” Eubanks said.
 “We have to stand up.”